Start9Labs/documentation/site/source/user-manual/service-guides/bitcoin/blockchain-copy.rst

         rm .ssh/embassy2.key*
         exit

 #.
-Log into https://embassy-BBBBBBB.local and install, configure, and then start your Bitcoin Core service.
+Log into `https://embassy-BBBBBBB.local` and install, configure, and then start your Bitcoin Core service.
 You should see it begin at 99%+ pre-synced.

+#.
+You can now restart your Bitcoin Core service on `https://embassy-AAAAAAA.local` (Services > Bitcoin Core > Start)

+.. _bitcoin-service: